 How much lip filler is required?

 Your lip enhancement will typically be performed using injectable dermal fillers.
-Dermal fillers are composed of a clear gel substance (hyaluronic acid) that is naturally found in the skin.
+Dermal fillers are composed of a clear gel substance that is naturally found in the skin.
 Due to Therapeutic Goods Administration rules, we can’t name the products we use.

 Different types of lip fillers produce different results.
 The main differences between the fillers are their longevity, thickness and viscosity.
 Thicker dermal fillers usually last longer than the smoother, finer fillers.
 At your consultation, our cosmetic doctors and cosmetic nurses will tailor your lip filler treatment to suit your needs.
 We determine the best type of filler, the volume of lip filler required and the price.
 Our medical staff will also advise you of any side effects and the after care required.